kubernetes-sigs/scheduler-plugins/kep/42-podgroup-coscheduling/README.md

 type PodGroupSpec struct {
 	// MinMember defines the minimal number of members/tasks to run the pod group;
 	// if there's not enough resources to start all tasks, the scheduler
-	// will not start anyone.
+	// will not start any.
 	MinMember uint32 `json:"minMember"`

 	// MinResources defines the minimal resource of members/tasks to run the pod group;
 	// if there's not enough resources to start all tasks, the scheduler
-	// will not start anyone.
+	// will not start any.
 	MinResources *v1.ResourceList `json:"minResources,omitempty"`

 	// ScheduleTimeoutSeconds defines the maximal time of members/tasks to wait before run the pod group;